christos-h/sql2bq/README.md

 * Named arguments: The script caller currently has to remember the order of 8 arguments.
 Ideally there should be named arguments.
 * Portability: Initially, the entire thing was going to be a bash script.
 But mapping the SQL table definition to BQ and then JSON was just quicker in Python.
 Maybe the entire thing should be moved to Python.
 * SQL/BQ type mapping: This is incomplete so far (see sql2bq.py).
 Furthermore it is unclear what the right thing to do is with a lot of columns types.
+* Diff loading: Currently only full-table loads is supported.
+It would be useful to be able to load diffs so that you can synchronize between CloudSQL and BigQuery using a scheduler.